 April is just the perfect time for spending long hours on the beach under the sun.
-So, get ready to have a perfect time in the stunning beaches of Seychelles, amid cool onshore breeze, the sound of the waves and amazing ambience.
+So, get ready to have an ideal time in the stunning beaches of Seychelles, amid cool coastal breeze, the sound of the waves and fantastic ambience.

 Where: Anse Intendance on Mahe and Anse Lazio on Praslin are two of the most beautiful and uncrowded beaches of Seychelles.
 If you want a relaxed experience on a private, unspoiled island, head to Grande Soeur.

 Where: There are schools in Mahé, Praslin and La Digue which cater to both beginners and experienced divers and snorkelers.
-The locally owned hotels in Mahé and Praslin have their own charter and offer amazing snorkelling opportunities.
+The locally-owned hotels in Mahé and Praslin have their charter and offer fantastic snorkelling opportunities.
 Experienced divers should head to Desroches Island, famous for the Desroches drop - a limestone coralline plateau adorned with mysterious caves and canyons.

 Since Seychelles is home to a rich diversity of flora and fauna and over 40% of its land is designated for National parks, hiking is one of the most rewarding things to do here.
-Weather in April - less rain and clouds, and more sun is ideal to tie your shoelaces and go on a hike.
+Weather in April - less rain and clouds, and more sun is ideal for tying your shoelaces and going on a hike.
 There are a large number of nature trails and so many walks to choose from which will give you the rush and the satisfaction you're seeking.

 Where: Morne Seychellois, a 900 meters high mountain located in Mahé and Vallee De Mai, a National park with rich, lush greenery and some rare species are ideal for the casual hikers.
 The Mount Copolia trail that leads to a nice granite setting will let you enjoy some amazing views over Mahe, Cerf Island, Moyenne or St Anne.

 Bird watchers are in for a treat as April is an exciting time for Birding - the rare Tern species announce their arrival and can be spotted throughout the month.
-Some seabirds also bread around this time, and you'll be able to spot some migrants.
+Some seabirds also breed around this time, and you'll be able to spot some migratory birds.

 Where: Mahé is the cultural hub of Seychelles, with colourful markets and Bazaars.
 It also houses some important historical landmarks like the Victoria Clock Tower, Bicentennial Monument, and also the Seychelles National Museum.